VanoraSC/vibes/proto_gen/README.md

 ## Protobuf definitions

 The `protobuf_definitions/` directory is intended to hold the `.proto` files that will be transformed into Rust code by the crate's code-generation pipeline.
+It currently stores the shared `message.proto` type definitions alongside the `message_service.proto` service contract consumed by the `tonic_server` crate.